Using QSVT for Matrix Inversion

 The following block defines the main

 function.
-This is the entry point for the quantum algorithm, which brings all previous parts together.
+This is the entry point for the quantum algorithm, which brings all the previous parts together.

-Then apply the 'qsvt_inversion`.
-We use the to the dagger of the unitary \(U\) which block encodes \(A\), because, using the SVD decomposition:
+function to load the \(b\) vector into the quantum state.
+We then apply 'qsvt_inversion`.
+We use the dagger of the unitary \(U\) that block-encodes \(A\), because, using the SVD decomposition:

 @qfunc